 From here, you continue downhill for the next quarter mile as you get excellent views of Cascade Lake to your left.

 The trail eventually flattens out before making the last uphill push.

-When you get past this upward section, you will be looking down on the waterfall and can make your way along one of the many different spurs to get down close to it.
+When you get past this uphill section, you will be looking down on the waterfall and can make your way along one of the many different spurs to get down close to it.

 Unfortunately, there is no real front view of the falls, so you just have to take it in from this angle, but it is still impressive.

-My wife and I walked around trying to find different views, and the best was to the left side near the cliff, where you could see the flow better.
+My wife and I walked around, trying to find different views, and the best was on the left side near the cliff, where you could see the flow better.

-After hanging out for 20 minutes in the shade, we made the hike back which is mostly uphill on the rock steps.
-Make sure to plan accordingly for this.
+After hanging out for 20 minutes in the shade, we made the uphill hike back on the rock steps.
 If you have a chance, check out this waterfall soon.
-2017 is a fantastic year for waterfalls with all of the snow melt, and this is no exception.
+2017 was a fantastic year for waterfalls with all of the snowmelt, and this is no exception.
 Let me know what you think in the comments and check out more activities in Tahoe here.